-One of Night Market Philadelphia's main goals is to support the immigrant business owners who make our city's mobile food scene so delicious.
-This is part two in a series spotlighting local food entrepreneurs from all four corners of our 2017 Night Market map!
+One of Night Market Philadelphia's main goals is to support the business owners who make our city's mobile food scene so delicious.
+For a second year in a row, we will be highlighting local food entrepreneurs in this season's lineup!

 Caitlin Agnew and Daniela Lammey met and became fast friends through their corporate day jobs.
 The two realized that they had much in common, including the desire to pursue other passions outside work.
 Drawn to the foodie community, Cait and Daniela frequently contemplated different business ideas, including opening their own food truck.
 One night over drinks, they decided to go for it, and Have A Ball was born.